YehonatanGo/Flight_Inspection_App/README.md

 * The function that in charge of the anomaly points to be drawn will be called "getAnomalies" and it recieves a string of the current correlated features that chosen. return value is a list of points.

 ### Further Documentation
-see the UML diagram under the main file of this project.
+See UML diagrams under "UMLS" directory.

 ### Video Demo
-Link to the video:
+Link to the video: https://youtu.be/C6J0noC6K6k